SnowflakePowered/librashader/README.md

 | DirectX 9  | ❌          |                           |
 | Metal      | ❌          |                           |

+## Usage

+🚧 *`librashader_ld` is WIP* 🚧

+librashader provides both a Rust API under the `librashader` crate, and a C API.
+Both APIs are first-class, fully supported.

+The librashader C API is best used by linking statically with `librashader_ld`, which implements a loader that dynamically loads the librashader (`librashader.so` or `rashader.dll`) implementation in the search path.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser, the reflection library, and the runtimes, are all licensed under the Mozilla Public License version 2.0.

-The librashader C API, i.e. its headers and definitions, *not its implementation in `librashader_capi`*, are unique to librashader and are more permissively licensed, and may allow you to use librashader in your permissively licensed or proprietary project.
+The librashader C API, i.e. its headers and definitions, *not its implementation in `librashader_capi`*, are more permissively licensed, and may allow you to use librashader in your permissively licensed or proprietary project.

-While the code for `librashader_capi` (`librashader.so` and `rashader.dll`) is still under MPL-2.0,
-you may use librashader in proprietary works by linking against the MIT licensed `librashader_ld`, which implements the librashader C API, and thunks its calls to any `librashader.so` or `rashader.dll` library found in the load path, *provided that `librashader.so` or `rashader.dll` are distributed under the restrictions of MPLv2*.
+To facilitate easier use of librashader in projects incompatible with MPL-2.0, `librashader_ld` implements a loader which thunks its calls to any `librashader.so` or `rashader.dll` library found in the load path.
+A non-MPL-2.0 compatible project may link against `librashader_ld` to use the librashader runtime, *provided that `librashader.so` or `rashader.dll` are distributed under the restrictions of MPLv2*.

-Note that if your project is not compatible with MPLv2, you **can not distribute `librashader.so` or `rashader.dll`** alongside your project, **only `librashader-ld.so` or `rashader-ld.dll`**, which will do nothing without a librashader implementation in the load path.
+Note that this means that if your project is not compatible with MPL-2.0, you **can not distribute `librashader.so` or `rashader.dll`** alongside your project.
 The end user must obtain the implementation of librashader themselves.

-You may, at your discretion, choose to distribute `librashader` under the terms of MPL-2.0 instead of GPLv3.
+At your discretion, you may instead choose to distribute `librashader` under the terms of GPLv3 rather than MPL-2.0